Nickelfox/FLLogs/README.md

 > `$ sudo gem install cocoapods`

-If you wish to integrate `AnyErrorKit` in your project, then make following changes in your `Podfile`:
+If you wish to integrate `FLLogs` in your project, then make following changes in your `Podfile`:

 ```
 platform :ios, '10.0'